if you missed part 1 6g welding test, click here

 Some nice folks have asked if I have a donate button so they could contribute to my efforts.
 I cant do that.
 It would bother me.

-I would much rather someone just buy a tig finger, dvd, or t shirt than to donate.
+I would much rather someone just buy a tig finger, TIG cup kit, or gloves to donate.

 I understand that in order to get...I need to give... thats what keeps me making videos every week.